How to Detect Moisture Inside HVAC Systems

 • Monitor changes while the HVAC system is running

-Consistently high indoor humidity—especially during cooling—may indicate that the system is not removing moisture properly or may be adding moisture back into the air.
+Consistently high indoor humidity—especially during cooling—may indicate that the system is not removing moisture properly or may be distributing moisture from a damp component, drain issue, duct problem, or nearby humid area.

 Using a Flashlight for Visual Inspection